bsebhat/bsebhat.github.io/content/labs/08-splunk/01-add-splunk-vm.md

 The `splunk` VM will run the Splunk server, and be accessed by the `soc-analyst` and `sysadmin` desktops.

-I'll add the `splunk` server VM similar to the `juiceshop` in the `DMZ` network, with a static IP address.
+I'll add the `splunk` server VM similar to the `juicero` in the `DMZ` network, with a static IP address.
 Except the `splunk` VM won't need a port redirect configured, because it won't be accessible to public users in the `WAN` network.

-## Clone juiceshop To Create splunk VM
+## Clone juicero To Create splunk VM
-I create the `splunk` VM by cloning the `juiceshop` VM and disabling the juice-shop service.
+I create the `splunk` VM by cloning the `juicero` VM and disabling the juice-shop service.

 This requires changing the static IP, changing the hostname to splunk, and modifying the firewall.
-Because the VM was cloned from `juiceshop`, remove the 3000/tcp port:
+Because the VM was cloned from `juicero`, remove the 3000/tcp port:
 ```
 sudo firewall-cmd --remove-port=3000/tcp --permanent
 ```